Education Research Current Organisation and Cooperation NL

 • General information

-1. You will continue from a Bachelor's to a Master's degree at VU Amsterdam;
+1. Continuing from a Bachelor’s to a Master’s degree at VU Amsterdam;

 • How to apply

-In most cases you will be able to pay the visa fee through the online payment tool in VU Dashboard.
-The payment tool will be available within 3 working days of us informing you that you can start your extension request.
+In most cases, payment of the visa fee will be possible through the online payment tool in the VU Dashboard.
+The payment tool will be available within 3 working days of receiving the email stating that the extension request can be started.
 The extension fee is currently €275 (subject to change).
-Should you not be able to use the online payment tool, then you can transfer the fee to our bank account:
+If it is not possible to use the online payment tool, then transfer the fee to the bank account of the Vrije Universiteit Amsterdam:

 IBAN: NL49DEUT0488004470